 The Germans occupied Amsterdam in May 1940.
 In July 1942, German authorities and their Dutch collaborators began to concentrate Jews from throughout the Netherlands at Westerbork, a transit camp near the Dutch town of Assen, not far from the German border.
 From Westerbork, German officials deported the Jews to Auschwitz-Birkenau and Sobibor killing centers in German-occupied Poland.

-That same day, Gestapo official SS Sergeant Karl Silberbauer and two Dutch police collaborators arrested the Franks; the Gestapo sent them to Westerbork on August 8.
-One month later, in September 1944, SS and police authorities placed the Franks, and the four others hiding with the Franks, on a train transport from Westerbork to Auschwitz, a concentration camp complex in German-occupied Poland.
-Selected for labor due to their youth, Anne and her sister, Margot were transferred to the Bergen-Belsen concentration camp near Celle, in northern Germany in late October 1944.
+That same day, Gestapo official SS Sergeant Karl Silberbauer and two Dutch police collaborators arrested the Franks.
+The Gestapo sent them to Westerbork on August 8.
+One month later, in September 1944, SS and police authorities placed the Franks, and the four others hiding with them, on a train transport from Westerbork to the Auschwitz camp complex in German-occupied Poland.
+Selected for labor due to their youth, Anne and her sister, Margot were transferred to the Bergen-Belsen concentration camp near Celle, in northern Germany, in late October 1944.

 Both sisters died of typhus in March 1945, just a few weeks before British troops liberated Bergen-Belsen on April 15, 1945.
 SS officials also selected Anne's parents for labor.
 Anne's mother, Edith died in Auschwitz in early January 1945.
 Only Anne's father, Otto, survived the war.
 Soviet forces liberated Otto at Auschwitz on January 27, 1945.

 On September 3, 1944, Anne, along with her mother, Edith, her sister, Margot, and her father, Otto, boarded the last transport from Westerbork to Auschwitz-Birkenau.
 The transport arrived in Auschwitz on September 5, 1944, with 1,019 Jews on board.
 Men and women were separated.